scala/scala3/docs/_spec/06-expressions.md

   - for every positional argument ´e_i´ the type ´S_i´ is [compatible](03-types.html#compatibility) with ´T_i´;
   - if the expected type is defined, the result type ´U´ is [compatible](03-types.html#compatibility) to it.

-If ´f´ is a polymorphic method, [local type inference](#local-type-inference) is used to instantiate ´f´'s type parameters.
-The polymorphic method is applicable if type inference can determine type arguments so that the instantiated method is applicable.

-If ´f´ has some value type, the application is taken to be equivalent to `´f´.apply(´e_1, ..., e_m´)`, i.e. the application of an `apply` method defined by ´f´.
+If ´f´ is instead of some value type, the application is taken to be equivalent to `´f´.apply(´e_1, ..., e_m´)`, i.e. the application of an `apply` method defined by ´f´.
-The value `´f´` is applicable to the given arguments if `´f´.apply` is applicable.
+Value `´f´` is applicable to the given arguments if `´f´.apply` is applicable.

+Note:
+In the case where ´f´ or `´f´.apply` is a polymorphic method, this is taken as an [ommitted type application](#type-applications).
+`´f´` is applicable to the given arguments if the result of this type application is applicable.

 The application `´f´(´e_1, ..., e_n´)` evaluates ´f´ and then each argument ´e_1, ..., e_n´ from left to right, except for arguments that correspond to a by-name parameter (see below).
 Each argument expression is converted to the type of its corresponding formal parameter.